+To make sure your drill press is pushing through straight, use a dial indicator precision shaft to test it for any wobble.
 Among a variety of “setup” tests, I measured flatness and front-to-back squareness of each machine’s table.
 I also checked for runout (wobble) at the chuck by installing a precision shaft and taking readings off of a dial indicator while slowly rotating the spindle.
 Runout varied from .001" to .011", but that range of deviation from a single axis of rotation didn’t seem to transfer into noticeably smoother holes or out-of-round holes.

+To test the full drill capacity of the presses, Chris Marshall drilled 50 holes in a test block to ensure that they came out the same across the block.
 My battery of drilling tests involved boring 50, 1-1⁄4" - deep holes in white ash with 1-1⁄2"-diameter Freud Forstner bits (a new bit for each machine).

+After drilling out the holes, he measured each hole for depth and tested each for smoothness to ensure the drill was making whole, even cuts.
 I inspected the results for smoothness and consistent cutting depth.
 Then, I switched to 1-1⁄2" - diameter spade bits and bored another 50 holes 1” deep.

+In testing the eight top drill presses, Chris Marshall made 800 test holes and a huge mess in his shop.
 That provided good feedback about overall vibration and torque.
 Tough drilling challenges, to be sure.
 I made a LOT of hamster bedding drilling 800 holes!